 The Harvard Medical School (HMS) LINCS Center is part of the NIH Library of Integrated Network-based Cellular Signatures Program.
 The goal of this program is to collect and disseminate the data and analytical tools needed to understand how human cells respond to perturbations created by exposure to drugs, changes in the environment and mutation (“perturbagens”).
 LINCS is supported by the NIH Common Fund and the HMS program is funded by NIH grant U54 HG006097.

 Cellular response to growth factors and kinase inhibitors

 We focus on (i) small molecule kinase inhibitors, which are a leading class of therapeutic agents for treatment of cancer, autoimmune and other diseases and (ii) growth factors and inflammatory cytokines.
 Overall, we are profiling responses of ~100 cell lines/cell types to over 300 inhibitors.
-We also collaborate with the MGH Center for Molecular Therapeutics.

 We measure perturbagen responses at multiple doses, monitored at multiple time points using a range of biochemical, imaging and functional assays.
 The Center also develops new algorithms for large-scale analysis of drug response.

 HMS LINCS provides access to data through explore, search and programmatic interfaces.
 This data comprises multiplex biochemical, proteomic and imaging data on the responses of human cancer and primary cells to perturbagens that include naturally occurring ligands and small molecule drugs.
 We collaborate with the Broad LINCS Center on the collection and analysis of gene expression data.